jfadev/jfa-whatsapp-chatbot/README.md

     id: 3,
     parent: 1, // Relation with id: 1
     pattern: /\d+/, // Match any number
-    message: "You are choise item number $input.
+    message: "You are choice item number $input.
 How many units do you want?", },
   {
     id: 4,
     parent: 2, // Relation with id: 2
     pattern: /\d+/, // Match any number
-    message: "You are choise $input units.
+    message: "You are choice $input units.
 How many units do you want?",
     // Inject custom code or overwrite output 'message' property before reply beforeReply(from, input, output, parents) {
       // Example check external api and overwrite output 'message'